foundry-rs/starknet-foundry/docs/src/testing/testing.md

 ## Expected failures

 Sometimes you want to mark a test as expected to fail.
-This is useful when you are working on a feature that is not yet, or when you want to verify that an action fails as expected.
+This is useful when you want to verify that an action fails as expected.

 To mark a test as expected to fail, use the `#[should_panic]` attribute.
 You can pass the expected failure message as an argument to the attribute to verify that the test fails with the expected message with `#[should_panic(expected: ('panic message', 'eventual second message',))]`.